UMP 75x25 [M10x3] GW F200 PLATINIUM / N52 - search holder

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Key role in advanced technologically fields – are utilized in HDD drives, electric drive mechanisms, medical devices and other advanced devices.
+- Key role in the industry of new technologies – are utilized in computer drives, electric drive mechanisms, medical equipment or various technologically advanced devices.

 Disadvantages of neodymium magnets: